 You are here

 The School of Latin American Development Studies carries out teaching activities aimed primarily at postgraduate students who are advancing in their academic career.
-For this, it has Research Seminars, Virtual Classes and a Program of Advanced Studies in Latin American Economies.
+For this, it has Research Seminars, Virtual Classes and a Development Policy Studies Program for Latin America and the Caribbean.

 The research seminars are a training space aimed at updating the latest content and knowledge in the disciplines that make up the development studies.
 They convene as speakers academics working at the frontier of knowledge and the community of researchers that the School brings together.